Updated: Sep 26

 The red color represents the Montenegrin people, in other theories, it

 represents the blood of Christ and the blood that was shed in the quest for independence.

 The gold color surrounding the red color on all edges also shows the royal heritage that it once had.
 The double-headed golden eagle on the coat of arms is of ancient Roman origin and represents the unity of the church and the state.
-The shield on the eagle’s breast has a lion on a green field that represents the lion of Judah.
+The shield on the eagle’s breast has a lion on a green field representing the lion of Judah.

 The lion represents the Christian resurrection theme in the bible.